 Unprecedented Agreement About the Approach to Legionella Prevention

-The June 2015 release of the final version of ANSI/ASHRAE 188-2015 was a giant step for Legionella prevention in the United States in part because it represented agreement among government agencies and industry groups—not only about the need for Legionella prevention in building water systems—but also about the approach to it.
+The June 2015 release of the final version of ASHRAE Standard 188 was a giant step for Legionella prevention in the United States in part because it represented agreement among government agencies and industry groups—not only about the need for Legionella prevention in building water systems—but also about the approach to it.

 To comply with ASHRAE 188, building operators must implement a water management program (WMP) for water systems that can harbor and transmit Legionella bacteria.
 The essential components ASHRAE 188 requires for a WMP are almost identical to those the World Health Organization recommended in 2007 (WHO 2007) and the United States Veterans Health Administration (VHA) has required since 2014 (VHA 2014).

-ASHRAE 188 has received more attention and support than any government or industry Legionella document released in the United States to date:
+ASHRAE 188 received more attention and support than any government or industry Legionella document previously released in the United States:

 - Just a few weeks after its June 2015 release, because of the tragic Legionnaires’ outbreak that sickened more than 120 people and caused 12 deaths, New York City and State adopted emergency ASHRAE 188-related regulations for minimizing Legionella risk associated with cooling towers.
 In 2016, the regulations were updated and made permanent.